gvwilson/sensibleadventures/bookster/bookster.md

 Blushing, Erileine thanked her again and climbed the stairs to her room.
 The only light came from a sliver of dayglass beside the window.
-It was cheap stuff, so orange that it was almost red, and didn't cast nearly enough to read by, but she sat on her bed with the book open in her lap anyway.
+It was cheap stuff, orange instead of yellow-white and not really bright enough to read by, but she sat on her bed with the book open in her lap anyway.
 It had to have been the thief.
 But why would he give her a book?
 Unless he planned to tell the militia that she had stolen it.
 No, that didn't make any sense.
 The old woman would tell them where it had come from.

 She riffled its pages, then turned it upside down and shook it.
 Nothing.
 Invisible ink?
-Magic writing that would only show up when the moon was full, or if the reader whistled the right song?
+Magic writing that would only show up when the moon was full, or if she whistled the right song?

 Defeated, she wrapped the book in her spare shirt and slipped it into her satchel, then stripped down to her underclothes and slid her skinny legs under the quilt.
-She stared at the little watercolor that was the room's sole decoration that showed a boxer stripped to the waist throwing the same punch forever.
+She stared at the watercolor of a boxer throwing the same punch forever that was the room's sole decoration.
 She would take the book back tomorrow after she checked on Razi, she decided.
 She closed her eyes and tried not to think of the bookster lying on the dock, bleeding.
 She had just stood there.
 He had needed her help, and she had just *stood* there.

 Sleep was a long time coming.